 The round trip from the nature center is around 4 miles.
 It can take between 1.5 hours to 2.5 hours depending on your speed and breaks.
 We like to enjoy nature and take a lot of pictures, so the trip up the trail was slower than the return trip.

-Local tip: The only bathrooms along the whole trail are 2 porta-potties at the trailhead.
+Local tip: There are no bathrooms along the trail.
+Good facilities are available inside the nature center at the trailhead.

 Soon you will come up to a fork in the road.
 There is a small sign indicating the waterfall trail to the left.
 If you ignore the sign and go to the right you will end up on a longer and more difficult trail that will eventually take you to Mount Wilson.